tidues/GeneralMap/README.md

         return self.elems
 ```

-then we need to define a map rule function for this class
+then we need to define a map rule function for this class, all the rules will be explained in the next section.

 ```python
 # define the function that describe the map rule